Divie Bethune McCartee: China

 McCartee sailed for China in 1843 and arrived in Ningbo, Zhejiang, China in 1844.
 He began working primarily in medicine and evangelism.
 He was likely the first Protestant missionary, and certainly the first physician, to reside on Chinese soil following the First Opium War.
 He soon mastered the Chinese language, and his linguistic skills would be put to a variety of future uses.
 He opened a mission at Ningbo, one of the five ports opened to foreign trade and intercourse by the Treaty of Nanking in 1842.

 In 1845, he organized the first Protestant church on Chinese soil.
 It was there that he married fellow missionary, Juana M. Knight in 1853.
 She was the first single Presbyterian woman to travel to China.

-In 1868 or 1869, the McCartees adopted Kin Yamei (1864–1934), the daughter of Christian colleagues who succumbed to disease when she was two years old.
+In 1868 or 1869, the McCartees adopted Kin Yamei (1864–1934), the daughter of Christian colleagues who died from disease when she was two years old.
 She became the first Chinese woman doctor educated abroad.

 In addition to his medical work, he became an adviser and interpreter for American officials and was later vice-consul in Chefoo (present-day Yantai) and Shanghai.
 McCartee acted in place of an American Consul until a regular consular service was set up in 1857.
 In this capacity in May 1861, at the request of United States Flag-Officer Stribling, he entered Nanjing, across the battle lines and helped persuade the "Heavenly King", Hong Xiuquan of the Taipings to promise "non-molestation not only to Americans and Christians, but to all Chinese in their employ."
 By this effort large numbers of native Christians and their friends were rescued when the Taiping army entered Ningbo.